 Don’t- Think you will be covered for everything

-We were lucky that I asked a heap of questions and our provider was more than happy to go over all the little details with us.
-You may not be covered for
+We were lucky that I asked a heap of questions about, car insurance and our provider was more than happy to go over all the little details with us.
+I am not sure many tourists are this thorough.
+You may not be covered for.

 - Wind damage